dmwit/damascus/README.md

 Servers SHOULD restrict the colors in their messages to the range [0,5] except as noted below.
 When using the unoccupied shape, servers SHOULD use the color 0.
 When using the color 0, servers SHOULD use the unoccupied shape.

-It will often be convenient to have a notion of ***point*** and ***vector***.
-These will always be 2D versions of their math counterparts, and will have the same representation as each other as abstract values; the distinction between them is semantic, with a **point** representing an absolute position in the 2D space and a **vector** representing an offset or motion.
+It will often be convenient to indicate a position (especially with relation to a board).
+These will always be 2D positions.

 | Type name | Variant | Tag | Fields | Constraints | Meaning
 | --------- | ------- | --- | ------ | ----------- | -------